tree-ware/tree-ware-kotlin-mysql/docs/contributor/database-and-tables.md

     * For example, there is a `parent` association in the `organization` entity, and its target entity is the `organization` entity (self-referential).
 The `id` field is the key field in the `organization` entity.
 So the `parent` association is stored in a column called `parent$id`.
-* A text representation of the path to the entity is stored in a non-indexed `entity_path$` TEXT column.
+* A text representation of the path to the field composing the entity is stored in a non-indexed `field_path$` TEXT column.
 * `created_on$` timestamp column.
 Tree-ware sets it explicitly in the API layer even though it is marked as `NOT NULL DEFAULT CURRENT_TIMESTAMP`.
 It is set when an entity is created.
 * `updated_on$` timestamp column.
 Tree-ware sets it explicitly in the API layer even though it is marked as